-Prerequisites: Nursing 757 and Nursing 758 with a grade of C or better Lecture, 0.5 hours; laboratory, 135 total hours
+Prerequisites: Nursing Science 108 and Nursing Science 112.

-This course focuses on the transitioning role of the graduating Associate Degree nurse as a provider of care, manager of care and member of the profession for all client needs within a variety of settings.
-Maslow's Model of Hierarchy of Needs provides a framework for understanding and prioritizing individual client needs from the healthwellness continuum of the client across the lifespan.
-Emphasis is placed on classroom and clinical application of critical thinking and caring therapeutic nursing interventions in acute, chronic and community based health care settings.
-Leadership/management concepts and issues will be examined including the recognition of the impact of cultural beliefs and ethnic diversity of the client.
-Identification of risk factors affecting client health and wellness will also be examined.
-Utilizing the nursing process, the learner/student implements the role of the beginning associate degree nurse as coordinator of care including theory and clinical accountability to provide quality care in various environments.
-This course provides experience in advanced time management principles, delegation, client advocacy, and collaboration with other members of the health care team.
-Advanced technological and psychomotor skills will be utilized.
+Lecture, 0.5 hours; laboratory, 7.5 hours This course provides an overview of theoretical and clinical concepts needed for the transitional role of the graduation Associate Degree nurse as a provider of care, manager of care and member of the profession.
+Concepts of Effective Leadership Styles, Advanced Therapeutic Communication, Delegation, Conflict Resolution, Time Management, Nursing Ethics, and Professional Issues, including the recognition of the impact of cultural beliefs and ethnic diversity of the client are analyzed and compared in this final nursing course.
+Emphasis is placed on classroom and clinical application of critical thinking and caring therapeutic nursing interventions in acute, chronic and community based health care settings using advanced technological and psychomotor skills.
+Utilizing the nursing process and advanced critical thinking, the learner/student implements the role of the beginning associate degree nurse as coordinator of care including theory and clinical accountability to provide quality care in various environments.